tani/vim-artemis/README.md

 -- You can set a value to the variable vimx.g.tex_flavor = 'latex'

+-- You can set a value to the part of the dictionary vimx.g.lightline.colorscheme = 'gruvbox_material'

 -- You can call Vim command naturally vimx.cmd.packadd 'vim-jetpack'